alzotov/zus-parcing-test/README.md

     6379 - default port, let's stick to it

  - backend:
-node index.js
+node index.js - it will parse and serve ZUS locations on localhost:3000

  - frontend:
-launch index.html in any browser
+launch index.html in any browser, backend must be run on same machine